Cut-Out Sugar Cookie Recipe (Soft & Buttery)

 - Use room temperature butter and egg.

-- Measure the flour by scooping flour into the measuring cup and leveling it off.
+- Measure flour by scooping it into a measuring cup and leveling it off.

 - Chill the dough for at least 30 minutes before cutting your shapes.